ntop/ntopng/doc/src/api/timeseries/adding_new_timeseries.rst

 Example
 -------

-Let's see how to add an interface timseries that counts the number of issues detected when analyzing sequence numbers.
+Let's see how to add an interface timeseries that counts the number of issues detected when analyzing sequence numbers.
 The total issues detected when analyzing sequence numbers is considered as the sum of TCP retransmitted, out-of-order and lost packets.